-- 8. Still Unanswered: Did Pruitt not consult any attorneys, ethics officials or anyone at all to review the ethical issues involved before renting an apartment from the wife of a prominent energy lobbyist?
-Or was the first time he did so after when the story broke? - 9.
-New: In an April 9 letter, the Acting Director of the U.S. Office of Government Ethics asked the EPA's top ethics official to review allegations that Pruitt never consulted with EPA ethics officials before making the condo arrangements.
-Has the EPA replied? - 10.
-New: On the condo lease, why was Stephen Hart's name originally typed in as "landlord," but then scratched out and the name of his wife scribbled in? - 11.
-Still Unanswered: Who contacted Justina Fugh, the EPA's senior counsel for ethics, at a movie theater to ask her for a statement to clear the condo deal? - 12.
-Still Unanswered: Why were Fugh and her supervisor only asked to review the lease-and not how Pruitt used the condo beyond the terms of the deal, like using the kitchen and letting his daughter stay there? - 13.
-New: Fugh's supervisor Kevin Minoli said his finding that Pruitt was paying fair-market value was based on the assumption that Pruitt occupied only one bedroom.
+- 10. Still Unanswered: Did Pruitt not consult any attorneys, ethics officials or anyone at all to review the ethical issues involved before renting an apartment from the wife of a prominent energy lobbyist?
+Or was the first time he did so after when the story broke? - 11.
+Still Unanswered:In an April 9 letter, the Acting Director of the U.S. Office of Government Ethics asked the EPA's top ethics official to review allegations that Pruitt never consulted with EPA ethics officials before making the condo arrangements.
+Has the EPA replied? - 12.
+Still Unanswered: On the condo lease, why was Stephen Hart's name originally typed in as "landlord," but then scratched out and the name of his wife scribbled in? - 13.
+Still Unanswered: Who contacted Justina Fugh, the EPA's senior counsel for ethics, at a movie theater to ask her for a statement to clear the condo deal? - 14.
+Still Unanswered: Why were Fugh and her supervisor only asked to review the lease-and not how Pruitt used the condo beyond the terms of the deal, like using the kitchen and letting his daughter stay there? - 15.
+Still Unanswered: Fugh's supervisor Kevin Minoli said his finding that Pruitt was paying fair-market value was based on the assumption that Pruitt occupied only one bedroom.
 But his daughter stayed there at times, long enough that former EPA Deputy Chief of Staff Kevin Chmielewski says that she "damaged his hardwood floors by repeatedly rolling her luggage across the unit."
 Did Pruitt provide additional compensation for his daughter's stay there?

-- 14. Still Unanswered: Does Pruitt's chronically late payment of rent constitute a gift under federal ethics rules? - 15.
+- 16. Still Unanswered: Does Pruitt's chronically late payment of rent constitute a gift under federal ethics rules? - 17.
 Still Unanswered: After it was reported that EPA employee Millan Hupp helped Pruitt search for an apartment, an EPA spokesman said that "The notion that government resources were used to assist in finding housing is categorically false."
-Is he denying that the assistance ever occurred, or that the staffer provided it in a way that used EPA resources, including her staff time? - 16.
-New: Chmielewski alleges that Hupp spent weeks "improperly using federal government resources and time" to contact rental and seller's agents, and touring numerous properties.
-What exactly did she do? - 17.
-New: Did Hart have any other communications with Pruitt regarding EPA business, the condo, or any other subjects? - 18.
+Is he denying that the assistance ever occurred, or that the staffer provided it in a way that used EPA resources, including her staff time? - 18.
+New: At an April 26 Congressional hearing, Pruitt said that he was "not aware" of Millan Hupp spending government time looking for his apartment.
+What did he ask Millan Hupp-or anyone else-do to look for an apartment for him? - 19.
+Still Unanswered: Chmielewski alleges that Hupp spent weeks "improperly using federal government resources and time" to contact rental and seller's agents, and touring numerous properties.
+What exactly did she do? - 20.
+Still Unanswered: Did Hart have any other communications with Pruitt regarding EPA business, the condo, or any other subjects? - 21.
 Still Unanswered: What communications, or involvement with EPA decisions, did Pruitt have with other companies represented by Hart's firm (Williams & Jensen) that had business before the EPA?
 (Enbridge Inc., Oklahoma Gas and Electric, and Rocky Mountain Bottle Company).